PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 The `EnrichedVulnerability` model will be updated to include the EPSS score.

 - `EnrichedVulnerability`: Will now include `epss_score: Optional[float]`, `snort_rules: Optional[List[str]]`, `sigma_rules: Optional[List[str]]`, and `yara_rules: Optional[List[str]]`.
+- `SbomEntities`: A new Pydantic model to hold structured data like packages, CPEs, and CVEs extracted from an SBOM.

 ## 6.0 Non-Functional Requirements